Then the gloom gathered: darkness growing

 J. R. R. Tolkien

 According to the mythology of J.R.R.
 Tolkien, Morgoth is the Black Enemy of the World, one of the fifteen Valar (gods).
-If you watched the movie “Lord of the Rings”, then you will be interested to know that Sauron was the main commander of Morgoth in the First Age of Middle-earth, and the Balrogs (there were quite a lot of them) were the main striking force before the dragons.
+If you watched the movie “Lord of the Rings”, then you will be interested to know that Sauron was just jailer of Morgoth in the First Age of Middle-earth, and the Balrogs (there were quite a lot of them) were the main striking force even before the dragons.
 Angband is its underground fortress in the far north-west of Middle-earth, over which the three-headed mountain Thangorodrim was erected (the name of the game is “Tangaria” was not chosen by chance).
 The word Angband is translated as “Iron Hell”.

 In The Lord of the Rings, Morgoth is briefly mentioned at the beginning of the appendices; in addition, in the first book in the chapter “A Knife in the Dark” there is a scene where Aragorn tells the hobbits the story of Beren and Lucieni, where Morgoth is mentioned, but simply called “The Great Enemy”.

 The full story of the First Age is best studied from the book The Silmarillion.
-If you are too lazy to buy it, or read, then here is a statement of the reasons for the conflict in a very brief version for those who watched at best only a movie.
+If you are too lazy to buy it, or read, then here is a statement of the reasons for the conflict in a very brief version by Alexander Ulyanov for those who watched at best only a movie.

 The Valar fought with Morgoth in the early ages, but these wars ended, in essence, with nothing.
 In the end, the Valar were forced to move from Middle-earth far to the west, to the island of Aman, and found their kingdom there – Valinor, the Blessed Realm (the elves then sailed there).
 Morgoth, who was then called Melkor, settled in Angband and did in Middle-earth what he wanted, before the elves appeared in the far east of Middle-earth.
 He first learned about the elves and began to hunt for them, creating from them in Angband (in very unpleasant methods) an orc race..
 So that the orcs were once elves.